peteroupc/peteroupc.github.io/randomfunc.md

            end
         end

+Choosing an item this way is also known as _sampling with replacement_.

 **Note:** [_Bootstrapping_](https://en.wikipedia.org/wiki/Bootstrapping_%28statistics%29) is a method of creating a simulated dataset by choosing random items with replacement from an existing dataset until both datasets have the same size.
 (The simulated dataset can contain duplicates this way.)
 Usually, multiple simulated datasets are generated this way, one or more statistics, such as the mean, are calculated for each simulated dataset as well as the original dataset, and the statistics for the simulated datasets are compared with those of the original.

 <a id=Creating_a_Random_Character_String></a>